 Complaints: Almost Non-Existent

-Northwestern Mutual had a very low complaint index score of 0.02 for 2019.
+Northwestern Mutual had a very low complaint index score of 0.05 for 2020.
 A total of seven complaints with over 11 billion in premium.
-We looked back over the past three years and found similar results year after year: An incredibly low complaints index score showing consistent performance for little to no complaints with the state regulators in the National Association of Insurance Commissioner’s (NAIC) National Complaint Index report.
+We looked back over the past three years and found similar results year after year: An incredibly low complaints index score showing consistent performance for little to no complaints with the state regulators in the National Association of Insurance Commissioners (NAIC) National Complaint Index report.

 Customer Satisfaction: #1 Top-Ranked Life Insurance Company

 Northwestern Mutual was the top-scoring Life Insurance Company for Customer Satisfaction Overall in the 2019 J.D.
 Power Life Insurance Study, which ranks life insurance companies for customer experience and satisfaction.
-Here is the breakdown of by customer service category:
+The 2020 study saw the company slip to fourth overall.

 Financial Strength: Highest Ranking A++ (Superior)

-If you want to cancel your Northwestern Mutual Life Insurance, it is best to contact your financial advisor or a representative to discuss the cancelation, conversion, or surrender of the policy.
+If you want to cancel your Northwestern Mutual Life Insurance, it is best to contact your financial advisor or a representative to discuss cancellation, conversion, or surrender of the policy.
 It is mentioned on the Northwestern Mutual website that there may be surrender charges incurred.

 Price of Northwestern Mutual Life Insurance